 Heavily car-dependent, Leeds does not have much of a rapid transport system, meaning commuters tend to either drive or use buses.
 Given its proximity to the A62, A63, A64, A65, A660, A58, A61, M1, M62 and A1(M) motorways, you can see why car travel is the principal mode of transport.
 That said, Leeds has good railway links, with over 900 trains and 50,000 passengers passing through Leeds Railway Station each day.
 Furthermore, Leeds Bradford International Airport is located in Yeadon, about 10 miles to the north-west of the city centre, and has both charter and scheduled flights to destinations within Europe, plus Egypt, Tunisia, Turkey and the USA.

 A history in the production and trading of wool, as well as flax, engineering, iron foundries and printing, modern-day Leeds is the cultural, financial and commercial hub of West Yorkshire.
 Its financial and insurance services industry is worth £13 billion to the city’s economy, with more than 30 national and international banks located in the city, including an office of the Bank of England.
 Leeds is also an important centre for equity, venture and risk finance.
 Founded in Leeds, the venture capital provider, YFM Equity Partners, is now the UK’s largest provider of risk capital to small and medium-sized enterprises.
-Other major companies based in the city include William Hill, Asda, Leeds Building Society and Northern Foods, and there are around 150 law firms operating here.
+Other major companies based in the city include William Hill, Asda and Leeds Building Society, plus there are around 150 law firms operating here.

 Leeds City Council is responsible for the city’s 220 primary schools, 39 secondary schools and six special inclusive learning centres.
 There are also several independent schools including faith schools serving the Jewish and Muslim communities.
 Served by four universities, Leeds has one of the largest populations of students in the country.
 The University of Leeds has around 31,000 students, while Leeds Beckett University has around 25,805.